crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 :::

 Congratulations!
-You've successfully setup a Testnet node and performed some of the basic transactions!
+You've successfully set up a Testnet node and performed some basic transactions!
 You may refer to [Wallet Management](https://crypto.org/docs/wallets/cli.html#chain-maind) for more advanced operations and transactions.

 ## Croeseid testnet faucet

 - To interact with the blockchain, simply use the [test-token faucet](https://crypto.org/faucet) to obtain test CRO tokens for performing transactions on the **Croeseid** testnet.
   - Note that you will need to create an [address](#step-3-1-create-a-new-key-and-address) before using the faucet.